 If you or a loved one experiences a dental emergency, it’s important to understand where to receive the best care possible.
 For severe head injuries, jaw trauma, excessive bleeding, and any problems that affect your breathing, you should go to the emergency room immediately.
 These problems are life threatening and time could play a factor in how well you can recover, which is why it’s vital to head to the ER for assistance as soon as possible.

 For other situations like broken teeth, lost fillings, infection that doesn’t affect your breathing, and more, our office should be your first stop.
 Dr. Fisher can expertly treat a wide range of dental problems to get you out of pain and ensure the health of your smile.

 Losing a tooth can be incredibly traumatic and not to mention painful.
 However, the biggest question that patients have is if their tooth can be replanted.
 The answer is yes, there’s a chance, but you must come into our office as soon after the emergency as possible.
-If you can get to us within a few hours, there’s a chance that your emergency dentist in Greensboro can successfully replant your tooth.
+If you can get to us within 30-90 minutes, there’s a chance that your emergency dentist in Greensboro can successfully replant your tooth.
 Any longer and he may recommend various restorations like a dental bridge or dental implant.

 A tooth that hurts whenever it touches something hot, cold, sweet, and/or acidic is described as “sensitive.”
 The symptoms can come and go over time, and the cause isn’t always clear.
 If you’ve only recently noticed that your teeth have become sensitive, you need to schedule an appointment as soon as you can.
 The discomfort you feel might mean that the enamel protecting your tooth has become worn down or damaged, potentially exposing it to an infection.
 In other words, the sensitivity itself might not be an emergency, but it could be a symptom or precursor of a much more serious oral health issue.